 The path is now a mix of a laid staircase and a stony path as it climbs towards the pinnacle.
 Be careful to keep an eye on your feet here as it can be rocky.
 Ideally, wear shoes with good grip or walking boots.

-Ignore a couple of trails splitting off to the left and keep heading uphill aiming for just to the right of the pinnacle.
-The trail passes under the right-hand side of the 160ft rock, before bending round the back of it.
+Ignore a couple of trails splitting off to the left and keep heading uphill, aiming just to the right of the pinnacle.
+The trail passes under the right-hand side of the 160-foot rock before bending left around the back of it.

-Once you are behind the pinnacle turn right and stop at a narrow gap between the escarpment and a large rock.
-There is another fine view of the Old Man of Storr, looking back from the way you came – marked 2 on the map.
+Once you are behind the pinnacle, turn right and continue heading uphill.
+Make sure to stop at a narrow gap between the escarpment and a large rock and look back for another fine view – marked 2 on the map below.

 STAGE 3

-It takes about 45 minutes to 1 hour to get to this viewpoint from the Old Man of Storr Car Park and about 30 to 45 minutes to return along the same trail.
+It takes about 1 hour to get to this viewpoint from the Old Man of Storr Car Park.
+When you have finished taking in the views, just head back the way you came.
+It takes about 45 minutes to get back to the car going downhill.

-LOCH FADA VIEW OF THE OLD MAN OF STORR
+MAP OF THE OLD MAN OF STORR TRAIL

-The view across the water to the Old Man of Storr and the escarpment behind it is one of our favourites in the Scottish Highlands.
+The view across the water to the Old Man of Storr and the escarpment behind it is one of our favourite sights in the Scottish Highlands.

-What makes the Storr walk so special are the views of the pinnacle set amongst the otherworldly landscape of the Isle of Skye.
-The whole trail is a wonderful spot for photography.
+What makes the Storr Lookout Point so special are the views of the pinnacle set amongst the otherworldly landscape of the Isle of Skye.
 Here are some tips for getting the best shots:

 THINGS TO DO NEAR OLD MAN OF STORR